gmr/rabbitpy/docs/threads.rst

 the use of a channel to an individual thread.
 By not sharing channels across threads, you will ensure that you do not accidentally create issues with channel state in the AMQP protocol.
-As an asynchronous RPC style protocol, when you issues commands, such as a queue declaration, or are publishing a message, there are expectations in the conversation on a channel about the order of events and frames sent and received.
+As an asynchronous RPC style protocol, when you issue commands, such as a queue declaration, or are publishing a message, there are expectations in the conversation on a channel about the order of events and frames sent and received.